GaadiKey/price/content/tips/cars/car-PDI-car-pre-delivery-inspection-new-car.md

 - Ask the showroom to park the car in an open space in a proper daylight and conduct below inspections
 - Have a good look at the exterior color, paint, cladding etc
-- Have a quick look at the interior color and make sure it is the once which you opted for.
+- Have a quick look at the interior color and make sure it is the one which you opted for.
 - Have a closer look at the exterior of the car to spent any dents or marks.
 - Inspect if there is any difference in the shades of the color on different parts of the car, ensure the paint is consistent.
 - Open the boot and check for the spare tyre and wheel (make sure it is of right size).
 They should be unused and new.
 Also check for jack, spanners and toolkit.